TrevorNT/PAGR/seating-algorithm/README-seating-algorithm.txt

     0.4.0:
         - Added Party class and its extensions: the Reservation and WalkIn classes.
         - Modified Restaurant::FindOpenGroup() to take this new Group opject as a parameter

+    0.4.1:
+        - Fixed bug with time output if the group could not be seated

 ##############################